-APLVERSION Identifies the version of Dyalog APL you are running.
+- APLVERSION Identifies the version of Dyalog APL you are running.
 The result is a 3-element vector of character vectors.
 The first element identifies the system type.
 The second contains the version number.
-The third element is either empty or is the character 'X' (X Window System) or 'W'
+The third element is either empty or is the character 'X' (X Window System) or 'W' (Microsoft Windows).

-(Microsoft Windows).

-BMVIEW Bitmap viewer
+- BMVIEW Bitmap viewer

-CENTRE Centres text within a field.
+- CENTRE Centres text within a field.

-CODES This displays the decimal, ASCII and hex codes for every key pressed.
+- CODES This displays the decimal, ASCII and hex codes for every key pressed.
 This is very useful if you need to set up your own keyboard files.

-DETRAIL Removes trailing blanks
+- Removes trailing blanks DETRAIL

-Puts boxes around nested arrays to show structure and

-depth.
-DISP produces a more compact result than
+Puts boxes around nested arrays to show structure and depth.
+DISP produces a more compact result than DISPLAY.

-DISPLAY.

-DISP 'ABC' (1 2 3)

-ABC 1 2 3
+DISP SΡ 'ABC' (1 2 3) ABC 1 2 3

 DISPLAY Puts boxes around nested arrays to show structure and depth.
-The result is similar to that produced by the IBM

-APL2 DISPLAY function.
+The result is similar to that produced by the IBM APL2 DISPLAY function.

-DISPLAY 'ABC' (1 2 3)
+DI SPLAY 'A BC' (1 2 3) ABC 1 2 3

-ECHO Returns the value of a given environment variable

-FNGREP Searches the functions named on the left (or the complete workspace if the left argument is omitted) for matches of the regular expression on the right.
+ECHO Returns the value of a given environment variable FNGREP Searches the functions named on the left (or the complete workspace if the left argument is omitted) for matches of the regular expression on the right.
 Useful for locating in which functions certain variables are used and set.

-FNREPL Similar to FNGREP, but provides string replacement

-LJUST Left-justifies text within a field

-MAKEMAT Convert delimited vector to a matrix

-MATRIX Make 1-row matrix from scalar or vector

-PROP Display given property value for each node in a tree of
+FNREPL Similar to FNGREP, but provides string replacement LJUST Left-justifies text within a field MAKEMAT Convert delimited vector to a matrix MATRIX Make 1-row matrix from scalar or vector PROP Display given property value for each node in a tree of GUI objects

-GUI objects

-PROPS Display all property values for a given GUI object

-RJUST Right-justify text within field

-SET Equivalent to DOS SET command, e.g.

-↑SET

-COMSPEC C:\COMMAND.COM PATH c:\dos;c:\dyalog

-PROMPT \$p\$g

-SETMON VIEWMON These functions help to analyse performance.
-SETMON sets [MONITOR on all functions in the workspace, or on all functions used by that named in its argument.
-After running the system, VIEWMON is used to browse a report showing CPU usage.

-SM_TS TS_SM Converts dates between \[\] SM and \[\] TS formats

-TREE Displays a tree of GUI objects

-WSPACK Conserves workspace by sharing identical arrays
+PROPS Display all pro operty values for a given GUI object RJUST Right-justify text within field SET Equivalent to DOS SET command, e.g. ↑SET COMSPEC PATH PROMPT C:\COMMAND.COM c:\dos;c:\dyalog \$p\$g SM_TS TS_SM Converts dates s between SM and TS formats TREE Displays a tree e of GUI objects WSPACK Conserves workspace by sharing identical arrays